aegis-iisc/aegis-iisc.github.io/_news/announcement_13.md

 ---
 layout: post
-#title: pldi_aec
 date: 2025-05-25
 inline: true
 ---

-We are joined by 4 undergrad interns for the summers, 2 IITH undergrads and 2 under the SURE program from IITH.
+Four new undergrad interns joined SymPL for the summers,
+-  2 IITH undergrads and
+-  2 under the SURE program from IITH.